Toolsets

 while True:

-output, new_messages = run_agent(messages, frontend_tool_definitions)
+output, new_messages = run_agent(messages, frontend_tool_definitions, deferred_tool_results)

 messages += new_messages

-if not isinstance(output, DeferredToolCalls):
+if not isinstance(output, DeferredToolRequests):

 final_output = output